Dixie Fire: Detailed chronologies and visualizations

-Impacts
+US Army support

+In August 2021, 200 soldiers from the 23rd Brigade Engineer Battalion and 2-3 Infantry Battalion stationed at Fort Lewis, Washington, were activated to curb the spread of the fire.

+Soldiers from each battalion, in addition to firefighting, were tasked with protecting local indigenous cultural sites threatened by the fire.

+Effects

 Casualties

 Three firefighters were injured on the Dixie Fire.
 One fatality was reported: a firefighter died due to COVID-19 illness suspected to have been contracted during suppression efforts.

 Damage

-The Dixie Fire destroyed 1,329 structures, of which at at least 600 were residential.
+The Dixie Fire destroyed 1,329 structures, of which at least 600 were residential.
 It damaged another 96 structures, and threatened 14,000 more.
-Communities that were largely destroyed by the fire include Greenville, Canyondam, and Indian Falls.
+Communities largely destroyed by the fire included Greenville, Canyondam, and Indian Falls.
 In downtown Greenville the fire destroyed multiple historic buildings, many dating back to the 19th-century California Gold Rush.
 In Lassen National Park, the fire destroyed the Mount Harkness Fire Lookout and possibly other historic facilities within the park.
 The Tásmam Koyóm valley that was returned to the Maidu as part of the Pacific Gas and Electric Company bankruptcy in 2019 lost a historic stagecoach stop and suffered damages to its cattle-grazing and culturally significant planting areas.